2color/agency-matters/content/reads-we-like.md

 ---
 title: Recommended Reading
+description: Essential books and articles on open source, user agency, cryptography, philosophy, and the future of the internet.
+tags:
+  - books
+  - articles
+  - recommendations
+  - reading-list
 ---

 ## Books

+- Antimemetics: Why Some Ideas Resist Spreading by Nadia Asparouhova
 - Working in Public: The Making and Maintenance of Open Source Software by Nadia Asparouhova and Nadia Eghbal
 - Zen and the Art of Motorcycle Maintenance by Robert M. Pirsig
 - Lila: An Inquiry into Morals by Robert M. Pirsig